mtlam/psrfits_volume/README.md

 ## psrfits_volume.py

-A small command-line script to calculate the data volume of a PSRFITS file.
+A small command-line script to estimate the data volume of a PSRFITS file.

 #### Example usage: